MilanStanimirovic/TripPy/README.md

 # TripPy
-Small project in python flask for trip planning
+Small project in python flask for trip planning which i did as a team in univercity.
+I was mostly doing backend stuff.